Unemployment on Cape Cod and the Islands – JULy 2013

-In January, Barnstable County, Mass., reported the lowest unemployment rate among the three counties that make up Cape Cod and the Islands, at 10.0 percent, the U.S. Bureau of Labor Statistics reported today.
+In July, Barnstable County, Mass., reported the highest unemployment rate among the three counties that make up Cape Cod and the Islands, at 5.7 percent, the U.S. Bureau of Labor Statistics reported today.
 (See chart 1.)
-Regional Commissioner Deborah A. Brown noted that Barnstable’s jobless rate was above the national average of 8.5 percent.
-Dukes (Martha’s Vineyard) and Nantucket Counties also had rates above that for the United States, at 11.7 and 13.0 percent, respectively.
+Regional Commissioner Deborah A. Brown noted that Barnstable’s jobless rate was below the national average of 7.7 percent.
+In addition to Barnstable County (Cape Cod), both Dukes (Martha’s Vineyard) and Nantucket Counties, Mass., had rates below that for the United States, at 4.2 and 2.8 percent, respectively.
 (See chart 1.
 The Technical Note at the end of this release contains county definitions.
 All data in this release are not seasonally adjusted; accordingly, over-the-year analysis is used throughout.)

 Net change from